UoA-CARES/essential-gpu-docker/README.md

 docker run hello-world
 ```

-Add **--privileged --runtime==nvidia -v /dev/shm:/dev/shm -e NVIDIA_VISIBLE_DEVICES=all -e NVIDIA_DRIVER_COMPABILITIES=all** option to have gpu resource in the container.
+Add **--privileged --runtime==nvidia -v /dev/shm:/dev/shm -e NVIDIA_VISIBLE_DEVICES=all -e NVIDIA_DRIVER_COMPABILITIES=all** options to have gpu resource in the container.
 For more options, please refer to [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html).

 ```bash
 # You should execute the following command on the workstation.